 This unique poll sought to provide a forum in which the quality of the candidates’ solutions could take precedence over their ability to raise and spend money.
 On November 6th, T.J.
 O’Hara won this poll after receiving a staggering 77.91 percent of the vote.
-Barack Obama (Democrat) finished a distant second with 5.81 percent of the vote and Mitt Romney (Republican) finished third with 5.23 percent of the vote [followed in order by Dr. Lawrence Kotlikoff (Independent), Gary Johnson (Libertarian Party) and Dr. Jill Stein (Green Party), Rocky Anderson (Justice Party), and Andre Barnett (Reform Party)].
+Barack Obama (Democrat) finished a distant second with 5.81 percent of the vote and Mitt Romney (Republican) finished third with 5.23 percent of the vote [followed in order by Dr. Lawrence Kotlikoff (Independent), Gary Johnson (Libertarian Party) and Dr. Jill Stein (Green Party)].

 Mr. O’Hara’s Presidential campaign was distinguished by the contrasts it created with respect to those of the more traditional candidates:

-- He restricted campaign contributions to eligible citizen, which precluded PACs and other campaign committees from exercising any influence over his campaign;
+- He restricted campaign contributions to eligible citizens, which precluded PACs and other campaign committees from exercising any influence over his campaign;

 - He voluntarily limited campaign contributions to a level that effectively create parity among all individual contributors, which eliminated any possibility that money could be used to buy influence;